jamesleesaunders/d3-ez/README.md

 * [Reuable HTML Table](http://bl.ocks.org/jamesleesaunders/cc4439445d228fc06358)
 * [D3.EZ Showcase](http://bl.ocks.org/jamesleesaunders/1b42123c808ecea748be)

+**D3.EZ** also aims to make it easier to create interactive visulisations and dashboards with graphs which are clickable and linkable, see the D3.EZ showcase below for examples.

-There are a few other reusable D3 chart libraries similar to D3.JS indluding:
+For reference there are a few other reusable D3 chart libraries similar to D3.JS indluding:
 * [NVD3](http://nvd3.org)
 * [D4](http://visible.io/index.html)
 * [C3](http://c3js.org)